yanmoyy/yanmoyy/README.md

 published on App Stores as a team member.

-🧑🏻‍💻 Currently building projects with Go and Python (especially love Go!) and aiming to become a software engineer.
+🧑🏻‍💻 Currently building projects with Go and Python (especially love Go!) and aiming to work as a software engineer.

 ⚙️ I enjoy tweaking my dev environment, including [Neovim setup](https://github.com/yanmoyy/nvim-config) (btw) and